Oksana Mukha: OKSANA MUKHA brand

+International recognition

+OKSANA MUKHA has participated in international bridal exhibitions and fashion events, including presentations in Paris, New York, Barcelona and Chicago.
+Its international profile has also included collaborations with celebrities, influencers and public figures.
+Dresses by the brand have been worn by members of French royal families and representatives of the Imperial House of Japan, as well as actors, singers and opera performers.

-Among the famous clients of the Oksana Mukha fashion house are Oksana Bilozir, Ilona Gvozdyova, Zoryana Kushpler, Ukrainian singer Oksana Mukha, Melanie Modran, opera diva Anna Kasyan of Paris, and Maryna Poroshenko.
+Among the famous clients of the OKSANA MUKHA fashion house are Oksana Bilozir, Ilona Gvozdyova, Zoryana Kushpler, Ukrainian singer Oksana Mukha, Melanie Modran, opera diva Anna Kasyan of Paris, and Maryna Poroshenko.
 They are joined by Laura Lempicka, Jessica Minh Anh, Ophelie Mezino, Eva Colas, and Kateryna Osadcha.
 The brand exports its products to 70 countries, including Germany, France, Italy, Poland, the United States, and the United Kingdom.

-Anna, the granddaughter of Charles de Gaulle, selected two dresses from the Oksana Mukha brand at a Paris boutique for her wedding.
+Anna, the granddaughter of Charles de Gaulle, selected two dresses from the OKSANA MUKHA brand at a Paris boutique for her wedding.